Code-Institute-Submissions/southernspices-project1/README.md

 This section features working hours, address with a location map and contact details .

+**Footer-**
+Footer has the social media icons and which will be linked to the correspondant medias in future.

 ##### Features Left to Implement

 * An online order and delivery system.
 * Customer Rating and a complaint popup screen.
+* A transparent logo for the website

 ### Testing